skydivin4ng3l/cepModelingMonitor/README.md

-# CEPModeMon - Complex event Processing Monitoring & Modelling
+# CEPModeMon - Complex Event Processing Monitoring & Modelling
 CEPModeMon is a Prototype for a combined webapplication for modelling and monitoring Complex Event Processing Pipelines

 <img src="examples/BasicGUI_2.png?raw=true" alt="Picture of the GUI" width="600" height="whatever">